dalguete/contrainer/README.md

-For **contrainer** to have full access to the host env (desired as this is a controller), it will need to be run in a **Super Privileged** state, as the container will be eventually dispatching commands at host level (good guide about it http://developerblog.redhat.com/2014/11/06/introducing-a-super-privileged-container-concept/, look for the section *Execute a command in the host namespace*).
+For **contrainer** to have full access to the host env (desired as this is a controller), it will need to be run in a **Super Privileged** state, as the container will be eventually dispatching commands at host level (good guide about it http://developerblog.redhat.com/2014/11/06/introducing-a-super-privileged-container-concept/, look for the section *Execute a command in the host namespace*), and mainly, to let **contrainer** to use Docker commands direclty, inside of it, like if Docker was installed (More info on that, http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)

 **contrainer** running settings will vary depending on the commands exposed by other containers, but running it like the next, will work: